saltict/availproject.github.io/docs/about/faucet.md

 9. Finally, click on the "Give role" button.
 This will give your linked Discord ID a role named `verified-faucet` that will allow you to use the faucet.

 Ensure that your Discord account is connected as it will be used in the following steps.
 You will also be able to see your connected Discord account that is verified on the top right-hand corner of the page.

+Note: We have received reports from users with more than 20 points that are still getting the error page on the verifier.
+In that case, please refresh your stamps at the bottom of the Passport page, reload the page, reload the verifier site and wait a bit.
+We are looking into the problem, thank you!

 ## Obtaining Test AVL Tokens from Discord